 Remarkably, Jane does not seem to have had not lost favour with the fall of the Boleyns and adjusted well upon her return to court.
-One other person who returned shortly after Jane Seymour bebetween her and the Boleyn family, she did not hold any grudge against Jane for being married into that family.
+One other person who returned shortly after Jane Seymour be-

 'Itm pated for mending of the Clocke whiche my lade gee hadof my lady rochford. v s.'